isaacnmm/pestpolicy-hugo2XX/content/posts/best-bed-bug-traps/index.md

 The Bed Bug Climb Up traps is not a killer of bed bugs but a remedy while you figure out the steps you need to take to call an exterminator to handle the bugs.
 It is called an insect interceptor because it helps detect an infestation of the bugs.
 It is made up of plastic cups with polished walls-climb-metal-or-plastic/) too slick for the bugs to crawl out of.

-The traps are placed under the bedposts and act as barriers between the bugs and the [bed](https://pestpolicy.com/what-does-bed-bug-poop-look-like/), preventing the bed bugs from getting to you when asleep or resting.
+The traps are placed under the bedposts and act as barriers between the bugs and the [bed](https://pestpolicy.com/what-does-bed-bug-poop-look-like/),preventing the bed bugs from getting to you when asleep or resting.
 You dont need either insecticide or talcum powder because the Bed Bug Climb Up traps are glossy enough to trap the bed bugs.
 Remember, it is not to be used as a stand-alone solution.

 ##  **5. LightsOut Bedbug Trap Reusable, Chemical Free**